Participatory AI: A Scandinavian Approach to Human-Centered AI

 \subsubsection{Design Challenges}

-Foundation models promise broad capabilities, but they are fine-tuned for specific creative domains without much say from the people who actually work in those domains.
-As a result, creators often find themselves relying on systems whose stylistic defaults mirror platform priorities more than their own craft values.
-The outputs may be usable, perhaps even striking, yet fail to capture the subtleties that matter in professional practice.

-A PD approach flips this dynamic, for instance through datasets co-curated with practitioners, built from domain archives or commissioned works, so that the material shaping a model reflects established creative traditions.
-Iterative feedback cycles, where creators review intermediate versions and flag where outputs stray from intent, can guide adjustments toward preserving stylistic variety rather than ironing it out.
-Instead of chasing a single ``best'' target, participatory methods might encourage plural specializations (\specialization), allowing several creative directions to live side by side within the same system.
+The challenge of \specialization is acute in creative work.
+Foundation models are adapted to creative domains with minimal involvement from the practitioners whose traditions and standards they affect.
+Interviewed creators emphasized that these specialization decisions are made without access to the tacit criteria that govern professional quality.
+This means that outputs may appear competent or stylistically pleasing yet fail to capture domain-specific nuances that matter in practice.
+These gaps carry broader consequences: common datasets and shared defaults can reinforce stylistic sameness, a tendency described as \textit{generative flattening} or \textit{homogenization}~\cite{Anderson2024, Dalsgaard2025}.
+Medium-specific craft gives way to fluency in AI services, with the risk that traditional expertise is devalued and aesthetic outcomes converge on a narrower range~\cite{Oppenlaender2025, Huang2024}.
+A participatory approach to specialization could counter these tendencies through datasets co-curated with practitioners, iterative feedback cycles where creators flag divergence from domain standards, and plural specializations that allow several creative directions to coexist.

-Much of today's GenAI is built in a way that nudges creators into the role of prompt operators.
-The more the system automates, the less room for building skills, refining craft, or claiming clear authorship.
-When emphasis is placed on churning out outputs rather than shaping processes, practitioners lose the slower, iterative spaces where expertise usually deepens.
-A PD perspective treats augmentation differently (\humanAugmentation).
-The goal is not to automate whatever can be automated, but to extend human agency while preserving the practices that creators deem central to their identity.
-This means first asking: which aspects of creative work feel vulnerable to displacement, like routine drafting, stylistic variation, or bulk refinement, and which feel non-negotiable, like the interpretive judgment of an editor or the personal style of a composer?
-Through participatory processes, practitioners can articulate where acceleration is welcome, and where they must remain in control.
+A PD perspective treats \humanAugmentation differently: the goal is not to automate whatever can be automated, but to extend human agency while preserving the practices that creators deem central to their identity.
+This means asking which aspects of creative work are open to acceleration---routine drafting, stylistic variation, bulk refinement---and which are non-negotiable, such as the interpretive judgment of an editor or the personal style of a composer.
+We observed this directly through the development and evaluation of a research prototype for AI-supported design ideation, built through iterative participatory engagement with professional designers.
+The prototype supports collaborative design sessions by generating visual concepts in response to design briefs.
+Evaluating it with pairs of designers (see Figure~\ref{fig:creativity}), we found a clear boundary in how practitioners negotiated AI involvement: AI-generated concepts were welcomed during fast-paced ideation, where volume and variety supported exploration, but in later phases designers consistently preferred to work without AI suggestions, drawing instead on situational knowledge and domain judgment.
+This boundary was not predetermined but emerged through use, illustrating how augmentation is negotiated in practice rather than designed in advance.